PrashantSBasnet/PrashantSBasnet/README.md

 - 👋 Hi, I’m @PrashantSBasnet
-- 👀 I’m interested in software engineerning and database
+- 👀 I’m a Backend Developer and I work in SpringBoot Framework
 - 🌱 I’m currently learning JAVA, SQL, PLSQL, Hadoop
 - 💞️ I’m looking to collaborate on software engineering projects.
 I am interesed to pursue a career as a Java Developer.
 I am also intereseted in software               engineering projects like android app developments.
 Also, always open towards database management projects.
 - 📫 prashantsbasnet@gmail.com